nirae/boot2root/writeup1.md

 To find a good exploit for Dirty Cow, go to github.com/dirtycow/dirtycow.github.io/wiki/PoCs and find the exploit we need.
 We choosed `dirty.c` because it will create a new user with the root rights, it's less instable for our reverse shell. (https://github.com/FireFart/dirtycow/blob/master/dirty.c)

-Download the file and modify the code to change the name of the created user to `easywin`
+Download the file and modify the code to change the name of the created user to `root`

 Need to past the code to the server, on `/tmp`.
 Without vim because we are on a reverse shell...